-You can also find tests on the Course Content page, select the title of your test.
+You can also find tests on the Course Content page.
 Your instructor may also organize tests in folders.
 Surveys aren't supported in the Ultra Course View at this time.

 After you select a test, the Details & Information panel appears.
 You can see the due date, number of attempts allowed, the time limit if imposed, and possibly goals and a rubric for grading.
 You can also see if the due date has passed and if any submissions are or will be late.

 If no time limit exists, you can view a test and you don't have to submit it.
 When you select View assessment, you can just view the test or add some work.
 Not ready to submit?
 Select Save and Close in the panel.
 If you previously started the test, your work was saved.
 Select View assessment to resume working.

 If your instructor added a time limit, it appears alongside other test details on the Course Content page.
 You'll also see the time limit on the test's Details & Information panel and within the test, as you work.
 You'll see Start attempt instead of View assessment.
 When you select Start attempt, you'll receive a pop-up window to start the timer before you can access the test.
 If you're not ready to start, select Cancel.
 After you start, the test auto-submits when time is up.

 After the due date has passed and you open a test, you’re alerted that your submission will be marked late.
 You can view the alert in the Details & Information panel and on the test page.
 In the Details & Information panel, you can also see if any submissions are or will be late.